crabba/swb-workshop/service-workbench-quick-start-202106.md

 | WorkﬂowRoleArn               | **WorkﬂowLoopRunnerRoleArn** created in the first step  |
 |                              |                                                         |

-2. Deploy the stack from the CloudFormation console.
+3. In the AWS CloudFormation console, locate and run the stack `aws-hosting-account-<HOSTINGACCOUNT>-stack`.
 The Outputs of the stack will contain values similar to:

 | Key                          | Value                                               |
 | ---------------------------- | --------------------------------------------------- |